 Laminate Modular Casework comes in a variety of standard finishes with numerous hardware choices.
 You can easily match your décor or create a new and interesting architectural feature with Laminate Casework without paying anything extra.

 An office services furniture dealer used Laminate Modular Casework on a barrier wall to store a variety of literature and product samples.
-The literature consists of a lot of brochures and paper, but the company also has to provide large items like carpet samples, and very small items like fabrics and wood samples.
+The literature consists of a lot of brochures and paper, but the company also has to provide large items like carpet samples and very small items like fabrics and wood samples.
 The puzzle of designing a clean, organized system to house the myriad shapes and sizes of goods was compounded by the fact that the location was a working showroom.
-Any square footage dedicated to storage potentially consumed area that could be used to display product.
+Any square footage dedicated to storage potentially consumed areas that could be used to display products.
 And as with every functional area in the showroom, the solution needed to exemplify the company’s capabilities and creativity.